-Hericium erinaceus is an large, edible mushroom belonging to the tooth fungus group.
-It grows on cracks or knot holes of living hardwoods, most often oaks in late summer and fall.
+Hericium erinaceus, also known as Lion's mane, is a large, edible mushroom belonging to the tooth fungus group.
+It grows on cracks or knotholes of living hardwoods, most often oaks in late summer and fall.

 consists of one, often roundish fruitbody with 1-5 cm long, soft spines hanging from a tough, hidden base that is attached to the tree.
 The spines are white, or in age discoloring brownish to yellowish.
 Stem